 - With the Web Service, you can retrieve subset data (in real-time) for any location(s), time period, and area programmatically using a REST web service.
 Web service client and libraries are available in multiple programming languages, allowing integration of subsets into users' workflow.

-The European Space Agency (ESA) Sentinel-1 Mission consists of two satellites, Sentinel-1A and Sentinel-1B, with synthetic aperture radar instruments operating at a C-Band frequency.
+The European Space Agency (ESA) Sentinel-1 Mission consists of two satellites, Sentinel-1A and Sentinel-1B, with SAR instruments operating at a C-Band frequency.
 They orbit 180° apart, together imaging the entire Earth every six days.
-SAR is an active sensor and so can penetrate cloud cover and vegetation canopy and can observe at night.
+SAR is an active sensor that can penetrate cloud cover and vegetation canopy, and also observe at night.
 It also provides useful information to detect movement of Earth material after an earthquake, volcanic eruption or landslide.
-SAR data are very complex to process, but ESA has developed a Sentinel-1 Toolbox to aid with processing and analysis of Sentinel-1 data.
+SAR data are very complex to process, however, ESA has developed a Sentinel-1 Toolbox to aid with processing and analysis of Sentinel-1 data.

 Once you have downloaded the data, a data file before the event and a data file after the event, you will need to coregister the two files and then create an interferogram.
 The process for doing that follows:

 - Visualize: Open the files in the Sentinel Toolbox.
 Important note: DO NOT unzip the downloaded SAR file.
 When you expand the Bands folder, you will find bands containing the real (i) and imaginary (q) parts of the complex data.
 In Sentinel-1 IW SLC products, you will find three sub-swaths labeled IW1, IW2, and IW3.
 To view the data, double-click on the Intensity Sub-Swath Polarization band of one of the two images.